Luligu/matterbridge-shelly/README.md

 ### whiteList

 If the whiteList is defined only the devices included in the list are exposed to Matter.
+Use the device id (e.g. shellyplus2pm-5443b23d81f8).

 ### blackList

 If the blackList is defined the devices included in the list will not be exposed to Matter.
+Use the device id (e.g. shellyplus2pm-5443b23d81f8)

 ### deviceIp